ConnorWon/PokemonGame/README.md

 ***Explanation:***

 Initial Adding of Pokemon to the Pokedex
-- occurs because when loading saved data, my application has to re-add all the Pokemon in the saved Pokedex back into an in application Pokedex through the addPokemonToPokedex method in the Pokedex class, and this method includes a call to logEvent to log the event of adding a Pokemon to the Pokedex
+- occurs because when loading the saved data, my application has to re-add all the Pokemon in the saved Pokedex back into an in application Pokedex through the addPokemonToPokedex method in the Pokedex class, and this method includes a call to logEvent, which is there to log the event of adding a Pokemon to the Pokedex

 Initial Adding of Pokemon to the user's (Connor's) team
-- occurs because when loading saved data, my application has to re-add all the Pokemon in the saved User's team back into the in application user's team through the addTeamMember method in the trainer class, and this method includes a call to logEvent to log the event of adding a Pokemon to a trainer's team
+- occurs because when loading the saved data, my application has to re-add all the Pokemon in the saved User's team back into the in application user's team through the addTeamMember method in the trainer class, and this method includes a call to logEvent, which is there to log the event of adding a Pokemon to a trainer's team

 ## Phase 4: Task 3